bshambaugh/BlinkyProject/README.md

 In another use case someone thinks it would be great to have augmented reality where the holder of an NFT is able to unlock gates, grab an electronically enabled unicorn plush toy from the stuffed animal vendor, or who knows...

-##Rough draft
+## Rough draft

-This is the present Node.js server code; https://github.com/bshambaugh/BlinkyProject/tree/master/CubeCellandHeltecESP32_try7/esp8266_shop_websockets .
+This is the present Node.js server code https://github.com/bshambaugh/BlinkyProject/tree/master/CubeCellandHeltecESP32_try7/esp8266_shop_websockets .
 I need to make that clear.
 12:22
 This is the present ESP32 code: https://github.com/bshambaugh/BlinkyProject/tree/master/CubeCellandHeltecESP32_try7/edgeDevices/LoRaESP32/OLED_LoRa_Receiver_edit_wHelloServer
 12:25